It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 America's a land of opportunity, and we can't humiliate people that way.

-Can't be the country's fault.
+It can't be the country's fault.

 Everything must be the country's fault, you see.

-Asking an Asian Latino or Native American, why are you so quiet is tantamount to giving the order to assimilate to dominant culture?
+Asking an Asian, Latino, or Native American, why are you so quiet, is tantamount to giving the order to assimilate to dominant culture.

-Now that one that one goes over my sizable head.
+Now, that one goes over my sizable head.

-It's the same thing as telling them you better assimilate to our culture or else.
+It's the same thing as telling them, you better assimilate to our culture or else.

 And stating the opinion affirmative action is racist is a microaggression by default.

-She was in Fox News explaining this.
+She was on Fox News explaining this.

-She said the statement that affirmative action is racist completely ignores the history and purpose of affirmative action, which is to address inequalities resulting from the many ways our government and our society have prevented people of color from accessing economic, educational, and political opportunities and rights.
+She said, the statement that affirmative action is racist completely ignores the history and purpose of affirmative action, which is to address inequalities resulting from the many ways our government and our society have prevented people of color from accessing economic, educational, and political opportunities and rights.

 By categorizing American or affirmative action as racist, you're doing all that stuff.

-That's the exact point.
+Well, that's the exact point.

 All of this is to stifle dissent, disagreement.